 a) You sold 100 shares of Reliance for intraday expecting the price of Reliance to go down.
 If you sell any stock for Intraday you are expected to buy it back by the end of the day to close your position.
 Now assume you forgot to buy it!
 Now you’re left with no option but to deliver these 100 shares of Reliance on T+2.
 Since you don’t have any shares, you would not be able to deliver and would default, thereby causing a Short Delivery.

-Now this cannot happen with your broker as Zerodha is because we let you buy/sell equities with 2 product codes: MIS (for Intraday) and CNC (for Delivery).
-All Intraday trades (bought/sold with the product code MIS) would automatically get squared off at 3:20 pm ensuring that even if you have not squared it off yourself the system does it for you.
+Now this may not happen with your account at Zerodha because we let you buy/sell equities with 2 product codes: MIS (for Intraday) and CNC (for Delivery).
+Zerodha’s RMS system will attempt to square off all Intraday trades (bought/sold with the product code MIS) at 3:20 pm even if you haven’t squared it off yourself.
 When you try to sell Reliance with the product code as CNC, the systems will check if you have these shares in your demat account and let you sell only if you do, thereby ensuring that there is no short delivery.

 b) You sold 100 shares of Reliance at Rs.800 for intraday expecting Reliance results to be bad.
 However, news was out that Reliance had done exceptionally well and hence the stock went up and hit the upper circuit at Rs 880 (when a stock hits the upper circuit there are no sellers, so if you’ve short sold the stock, there is no way that you can buy it back unless it gets released from circuit.
 This won’t happen on a stock like Reliance but can happen on a lot of illiquid stocks that don’t trade on Futures and Options).
 Assuming the circuit is never released during the day, you’d be forced to hold your short position and would have to deliver the shares, failing which the shares would be short delivered.